 Listen to Your Grand Canyon Hiking Guides

 It’s advised that you don’t undertake such a strenuous hike by yourself.
-Many groups, including K2 Adventure Travel offer backpacking tours of the Grand Canyon that are guided by expert hikers.
+Many groups, including K2 Adventure Travel and Bad Ass Adventures offer backpacking tours of the Grand Canyon that are guided by expert hikers.
 The guides’ knowledge is invaluable during a rim-to-rim hike, according to our client Amy.

 “Our guides recommended that we do not rest for too long, make sure to hydrate, and eat often – even if we’re not feeling hungry – because our bodies burn the calories faster than we can digest them during the hike.”
 Amy said this advice was critical to ensuring completion of the hike.
 You should experiment with a hydration drink, like Skratch Labs Sport Hydration Drink Mix, during your long training hikes to see which formula and flavor is best for you.